fastmcp-me/notion-readonly-mcp-server/README.md

 ![Creating a Notion Integration token](notion-integration.png)

-While we limit the scope of Notion API's exposed, there is a non-zero risk to workspace data by exposing it to LLMs.
+While we limit the scope of Notion API's exposed to read-only operations, there is a non-zero risk to workspace data by exposing it to LLMs.
 Security-conscious users may want to further configure the Integration's _Capabilities_.

 For example, you can create a read-only integration token by giving only "Read content" access from the "Configuration" tab: